Georg Wenzeslaus von Knobelsdorff: Forum Fridericianum

 As a significant construction, this design was planned already in Rheinsberg as a signal for the start Frederick's reign.
 In Berlin the king wanted to have a new city palace that could stand up to the splendid residences of major European powers.
 Knobelsdorff designed an extensive building complex with inner courtyards and in front a cour d'honneur and semicircular colonnades just north of the street Unter den Linden.
 In front of that he planned a spacious square with two free-standing buildings—an opera house and a hall for ball games.
 Soon after Frederick acceded to the throne in May 1740, foundation testing began, as well as negotiations about the purchase and demolition of 54 houses that interfered with the project.
 Already on August 19, 1740, all these preparations were discontinued, supposedly because the intended ground was unsuitable.
 But in fact the king's distant relatives refused to sell their palaces, which were located in the middle of the planned square.

 Frederick attempted to rescue the situation and sketched in modifications on the plan of the layout.
 When the First Silesian War (1740–1742) began, decisions about the Forum had to be postponed.
 However, even while the war was being waged the king wanted Knobelsdorff to begin construction of the opera house, today's Berlin State Opera (Staatsoper Unter den Linden).
+Ultimately, an urban development project resulted in the Fridericanium complex known today as Bebelplatz, a cathedral is flanked by a library and a state-palace.

-Work languished on the Forum also after the end of the war.
+The work of the Forum Fridericianum languished after the end of the war.
 Beginning of 1745 Frederick's increasing interest in Potsdam as a second residence became evident and the original plans moved into the background.
-Construction on the square with the opera house (Opernplatz, today's Bebelplatz) moved in another direction.
+Construction of the opera house moved in another direction.
 In 1747 work began on St. Hedwig's Cathedral, in 1748 on the Prince Heinrich Palace, and between 1775 and 1786 the Royal Library was erected.
 The final square bore little resemblance to the original plan, but was highly praised already by contemporaries and also in this form caused the royal architect to achieve great eminence.
 The terms "Frederick's Forum" and "Forum Fridericianum" only appeared in specialist literature in the 19th century and were never officially used to refer to the square.